thedarkwriter/courseware-lms-content/courses/published/introduction_to_the_linux_command_line.md

 <div class="instruction-content" markdown="1">
 <!-- Primary Text of the lesson -->
 <!-------------------------------->
-For the purpose of using puppet, you don't need a deep understanding of the Linux command line.
+For the purpose of using Puppet, you don't need a deep understanding of the Linux command line.
 This course is intended as a basic introduction and refresher.
 If you would like a more comprehensive training, we recommend (Linux Journey)[http://linuxjourney.com].

 Take a look at the window to the right.
-This is a linux terminal running bash.
+This is a Linux terminal running Bash.

 Notice a line similar to this:
 <pre>